Fentanyl – Not Just an Opioid Problem – Warns Caron Treatment Centers

 “What many people don’t realize is that fentanyl is no longer solely associated with heroin.
 It’s turning up in drugs like cocaine, cannabis, Ecstasy and even black market stimulants and benzodiazepines such as Xanax, Ativan, Valium, as well as oxycontin,” said Dr. Joseph Garbely, D.O., Chief Medical Officer and Executive Vice President of Medical Research and Education at Caron.
 “That means there is no casual use of these substances – your first time could literally be your last.”

-They also recommend that people familiarize themselves with naloxone, a medicine that can treat a fentanyl overdose when given right away.
+Naloxone is approved to treat a fentanyl overdose when given right away.
 It works by rapidly binding to opioid receptors and blocking the effects of opioid drugs.
-Friends, family, and others in the community can use the nasal spray versions of naloxone to save someone who is overdosing.
+The National Institute on Drug Abuse (NIDA) provides detailed information about how naloxone can be used to save someone who is overdosing and where it is available.

 “If you’ve suspected someone has overdosed and you don’t know what they’ve taken - the most important step is to call 911 so they can receive immediate medical attention,” said Garbely.
 “Medical personnel will administer naloxone if they suspect an opioid drug is involved.”

-For additional guidance on supporting youth today, please visit Caron’s Education Alliance Resource Kit for parents and youth-serving professionals: https://www.caron.org/education-alliance-resource-kit.
+For additional guidance on supporting youth today, please visit Caron’s Education Alliance Resource Kit for parents and youth-serving professionals.
+If you have additional questions or concerns about a loved one’s substance use, you can also reach out to Caron directly.

 email@example.com | 610-413-6938